hainayanda/Vellum/README.md

 Vellum is available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.

 ## Storage Algorithm
 Vellum is using LRU Algorithm.
 It contains 2 type of storage which is `Memory Storage` and `Disk Storage`.
-Both size can be assigned manually.
+Both sizes can be assigned manually.

 ### Store Data

 ![alt text](https://github.com/nayanda1/Vellum/blob/main/Storing_Algorithm.png)

 1. Store data to Memory Storage
-2. If Memory Storage is is full, it will remove the most oldest accessed data from memory until the space is enough for new data
+2. If Memory Storage is full, it will remove the oldest accessed data from memory until space is enough for new data
-3. Data stored to the memory
+3. Data stored in the memory
 4. Store data to Disk Storage
-5. If Disk Storage is is full, it will remove the most oldest accessed data from memory until the space is enough for new data
+5. If Disk Storage is full, it will remove the oldest accessed data from memory until space is enough for new data
 6. Data stored to the disk

 ### Getting Data